mlej8/InstagramBot/README.md

 InstagramBot is the what you need!

-InstabramBot is a tool that automates interactions on Instagram (likes, follow, comments, etc.) to drive traffic to your personnal page.
+InstagramBot is a tool that automates interactions on Instagram (likes, follow, comments, etc.) to drive traffic to your personal page.
 It is implemented by using the Selenium module in Python.

 ## Instagram as a Powerful Marketing Tool